network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 the RPM Test mimics normal network operations and data transfers, to cause this bottleneck buffer to fill to capacity, and then measures the resulting end-to-end latency under these operating conditions.
-A well managed bottleneck queue will keeps its queue occupancy under control, resulting in consistently low round-trip time and consistently good responsiveness.
+A well managed bottleneck queue keeps its queue occupancy under control, resulting in consistently low round-trip time and consistently good responsiveness.
 A poorly managed bottleneck queue will not.